 Atchafalaya Basin Landing & Marina, located in Henderson, offers airboat trips at the gateway to the expansive Atchafalaya wilderness, America’s largest river swamp—perfect for photographers, birders or anyone wanting an unforgettable glimpse into swamp life.
 Licensed captains who live on the water narrate these exhilarating swamp tours.

-Come face to face with Louisiana’s wildlife and exotic plant life on Jean Lafitte Swamp & Airboat Tours, near New Orleans in the Jean Lafitte National Historical Park and Preserve.
+Come face to face with Louisiana’s wildlife and exotic plant life with Jean Lafitte Swamp & Airboat Tours, headquartered near New Orleans in the Jean Lafitte National Historical Park and Preserve.
 Navigators will take you along the meandering, murky waters of swamps where you can capture pictures and memories of a true paradise that time has forgotten.

 For something different, strap on a helmet for an ATV Swamp Tour in Plantation Country.
 Action-packed and down-and-dirty, this unusual four-wheel land tour allows visitors to traverse challenging terrain on more than 40 miles of swampland trails.

 Acadian Swamp Tours is just minutes away from Nottoway Plantation in White Castle and is the closest swamp tour to Baton Rouge.
-During the hour and a half tour, Rodney Daigle relies on his 30 years experience as he takes visitors on a jouney through the Atchafalya Basin and Bay Natchez.
+During the hour and a half tour, Rodney Daigle relies on his 30 years of experience as he takes visitors on a journey through the Atchafalya Basin and Bay Natchez.